The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Additional Tips & Resources:

-Download AllTrails: Think of it as GPS, trail guide, and community insight all in one.
+Download All Trails App: Think of it as GPS, trail guide, and community insight all in one.
 The free version shows you distance, elevation, trail maps, recent reviews, and lets you save your favorite hikes.
-If you upgrade to AllTrails+, you get the real magic: offline navigation, wrong-turn alerts, and downloadable maps—super clutch when cell service disappears.

 Distance vs. Views: Longer hikes don’t always mean better views.
-Learned that after finishing Bull Hill’s full loop, still looking for the payoff.
+Learned that after finishing Bull Hill’s full loop…still looking for the payoff.

 Pack smart: Bring enough water for both the commute and the trail.
 Pack light, but don’t skip essentials.